 Continue to analyze the movie.

 Write a few paragraphs to discuss the interesting features of the film that support your thesis.
 How to Write about the actors’ play, directing, shooting, action, and more.
-Write quickly and easily – it will help capture the reader.
+Write quickly and count easily word count tool – it will help capture the reader.

 Your style should be simple and understandable.
 Do not use too much professional technical jargon – write concisely.